javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 In frontend programming promises are often used for network requests.
 So let's see an extended example of that.

-We'll use the [fetch](mdn:api/WindowOrWorkerGlobalScope/fetch) method to load the information about the user from the remote server.
-The method is quite complex, it has many optional parameters, but the basic usage is quite simple:
+We'll use the [fetch](info:fetch) method to load the information about the user from the remote server.
+It has a lot of optional parameters covered in separate chapters, but the basic syntax is quite simple:

 ```js
 let promise = fetch(url);